fotóművészet

 Gábor Ébli: Do we see what we are looking at? - Photo-based selection from the collection of Csaba Tóth

-Trained is law, Csaba Tóth works as a regional executive of a leading global media corporation.
+Trained in law, Csaba Tóth works as a regional executive of a leading global media corporation.
 An avid collector of conceptually minded contemporary art since the mid-2000s, he rears a liking for photo-based works that challenge our everyday perceptions by visual playfulness and humour.

-Zsusza Farkas: Making the world accessible through stereoscopic images - Conversation with collector Sándor Felvinczi
+Zsuzsa Farkas: Making the world accessible through stereoscopic images - Conversation with collector Sándor Felvinczi

 Stereo photography is practically as old as the photography.
 The method was known, and stereophotography was popular in the 19th century.
 The medium was widely used, and the collectors' circle developed continuously.
 Zsuzsa Farkas led a conversation with a Hungarian collector, Sándor Felvinczi, about the most exciting items in his collection.